danielwestermann/ThePostgreSQLGame/Readme.md

 ## The container

-To make it as easy as possible to play the game, everything is provided as a container based on [Rocky Linu 9](https://rockylinux.org/) and the [PostgreSQL yum repository](https://yum.postgresql.org/).
+To make it as easy as possible to play the game, everything is provided as a container based on [Rocky Linux 9](https://rockylinux.org/) and the [PostgreSQL yum repository](https://yum.postgresql.org/).
 Please follow the steps below to build, start and log into the container.

 This was created and tested with [Podman](https://podman.io/) on Linux.
 [Docker](https://www.docker.com/) should work as well, bus wasn't tested.